zcaceres/easy-mcp/README.md

 # easy-mcp

+> EasyMCP is in beta, with a first release coming in January 2025.
+Please report any issues you encounter.

 Easy MCP is the simplest way to create Model Context Protocol (MCP) servers in TypeScript.

 It hides the plumbing and definitions behind simple, easy-to-use functions, allowing you to focus on building your server.
 Easy MCP strives to mimic the syntax of popular server frameworks like Express, making it easy to get started.